Skip to content

 """

-Calculates the luminance of the color.
+Calculates the luminance of the color, derived from the canonical float store.

 Returns: